2025: 28 June - 13 July

 - "I know Jessie Ware would put on an incredible show for us."

-Rachel Festival Coordinator
+Steph Festival Coordinator

 Aled Cabaret Stage Programmer